astar-ai/aslam/README.md

 The following steps have been tested and passed on Ubuntu 16.04.

-### Note: A\*SLAM can run with ANY CaliCam stereo camera under the TRIAL mode.

-In TRIAL mode, the map cannot be saved to or loaded from the hard drive.

 ### 1. Hardware Requirements

 It is recommended to run A\*SLAM in a computer with 4-core, 8-thread CPU (i7-8550U or better) and 8G RAM.